 The primary symptom is an illuminated check engine light (malfunction indicator lamp) on your dashboard.
 Depending on the severity of the fault, you may also experience rough running, reduced fuel economy, or changes in engine performance.
 Some vehicles show no drivability symptoms at all — the warning light may be the only indication of a problem.

 Fault code P0234 is triggered when the vehicle's ECU detects a reading or performance level outside the expected range for that system.
-P0234 means the turbocharger or supercharger is producing too much boost.
-UK repair costs and fixes for OBD2 fault code P0234.
+P0234 fault code guide for UK drivers.
+See common overboost causes, repair costs, and the actuator and vacuum checks to make before condemning the turbo.
 Common causes include sensor failure, wiring faults, mechanical issues, or secondary faults caused by another problem elsewhere in the vehicle.
 A full diagnostic scan should always be carried out to check for related fault codes before any parts are replaced.

 The repair approach for P0234 depends entirely on the root cause identified during diagnosis.
 Always start by scanning for any related fault codes that might indicate the primary fault.
 Check wiring and connectors before replacing sensors or components.
 If the fault is sensor-related, replacement is usually straightforward.
 If the fault indicates a mechanical issue, a qualified mechanic should assess the vehicle before any work is carried out.
 After any repair, clear the code and road test to confirm the fix.